Emergencies

 • submitting this form does not guarantee automatic acceptance into the selected program

-• by submitting this form, the respondent agrees to NSW Health sharing information with the selected service provider on their behalf.
+By submitting this form, you agree to the NSW Health sharing the information provided with the selected service provider on your behalf, or on behalf or the person you are referring.

 To apply for support, please complete the Post-Custodial Support Program referral form.
 Alternatively, you can call or email the organisation you'd like to apply for support from.